-- 3/3/10
+- 3/3/07

 - 210 face to face/270 total time

-- Location code xx (for field)
+- Field

 - (371) Crisis Intervention

-- Objective #1: "I won't be aggressive toward BART police" and #2: "I will follow B&C rules so I can stay there with my girlfriend for the next 6 months."
+- Care Plan Objective: #1 "I will have no incidents of aggression toward BART police" and #2 "I will remain in the same B&C as my girlfriend for at least the next 6 months."

-- Got call from BART Officer Shields at Ashby Station that RB had raised his arms aggressively at BART passenger & refused to leave when asked by Officer.
-He'd been panhandling & increasingly threatening as people ignored him.
-Shields knows RB, so called me to help calm RB and return him to his B&C. I went to BART & found RB still arguing with Officer, refusing to leave.
+- Received call from BART Officer Shields at Ashby Station that RB had raised his arms aggressively at BART patron & refused to leave when asked by Officer.
+RB had been panhandling & increasingly threatening as patrons ignored him.
+Due to history with RB, Officer contacted me to help calm RB and return him to his B&C. I went to BART & found RB still arguing with Officer, refusing to leave.
 It took a while to de-escalate RB by reminding him of Goals above, especially #2, & the risk of eviction if he didn't maintain control.
-I helped him call his girlfriend to make dinner plan as motivation to reduce aggressive & argumentative behavior.
-As he calmed, he let me to walk him to the parking lot but then got agitated & tearful which required more monitoring to avoid his re-escalation to aggression.
-Helped him do guided imagery re. dinner w/ gf; was then calm enough to transport to B&C on the way, helped him restate Plan goals & dinner plan.
-Officer said won't press charges "this time"; RB confirmed tomorrow's appointment & agreed to call the program if begins to get agitated again.
+I helped him call his girlfriend MC to make dinner plan as motivation to reduce his aggressive & argumentative behavior.
+As he calmed, he allowed me to walk him to the parking lot but then got agitated & tearful which required ongoing monitoring of his re-escalation.
+Helped him do guided imagery re. dinner w/ MC & was then calm enough to transport to B&C on the way, helped him restate Plan goals & dinner plan.
+Officer won't press charges this time; RB confirmed seeing me at tomorrow's regular appointment & will call the program if begins to get agitated again.

 - Jane Doe, Case Manager